-When you purchase the Vitamix 750 you’ll receive a few nice extras inside.
+When you purchase your Vitamix 750 blender you’ll receive a few nice extras inside the box.
 There’s a “Getting Started” guide, a full-color “Create” cookbook that has recipes from gourmet chefs, and a tutorial DVD with Chef Michael Voltaggio.
-It’s a great way to start learning how to use your blender right away and jump into blending.
+It’s really a fantastic way to start learning how to use your blender right away and jump into blending.

-Current Vitamix 750 Deals
+Vitamix 750 Blender Offers